-The 2017 - Debbies Book 29th Edition - Debbies Book has been a sourcebook used by Art Departments in all walks of entertainment since 1978.
-It is a compilation of all rental and purchased sources for props, wardrobe, lighting for film, television, theatre, commercial photo shoots, special events and themed environments.
+The 2018 - Debbies Book 30th Edition For 40 years Debbies Book has been a sourcebook used by Art Departments in all walks of entertainment.
+It is a compilation of all officially verified rental and purchase sources for props, wardrobe, lighting, television, theatre, commercial photo shoots, special events and themed environments.
 Don't forget to check out the free Android & iPhone Apps!

 DESIGN ON FILM: A CENTURY OF HOLLYWOOD ART DIRECTION